-Albuquerque, New Mexico November 18, 2021
+Albuquerque, New Mexico November 30, 2022

-Independent Auditor's Report on Compliance for Each Major Federal Program and on Internal Control Over Compliance Required by the Uniform Guidance
+Independent Auditor's Report on Compliance for the Major Federal Program and on Internal Control Over Compliance Required by the Uniform Guidance

-The Board of Directors of the Albuquerque Bernalillo County Water Utility Authority and Mr. Brian Colón New Mexico State Auditor
+The Board of Directors of the Albuquerque Bernalillo County Water Utility Authority and Mr. Brian Colón, Esq.
+New Mexico State Auditor

-Report on Compliance for Each Major Federal Program
+Report on Compliance for the Major Federal Program